marluna2/Autodex/README.md

     "cusoco": 4,  # The index of the container.
     "storage_unit": "Small shelf",  # The piece of furniture it's stored in.
     "container_type": "9L transparent box",  # The container type.
-    "location": {  # Where the container is located inside of the storage unit.
+    "location": {  # Where the container is located inside the storage unit.
         "floor": 4,  # Different storage units accept different container types, "x": 7,  # some locations can be an integer, "y": [4, 5, 6]  # others can be a range of values, indicating that the container
                         # takes up the space of 3 y-units.
         },
-    "name": "solenoid pneumatic valves",  # Something unique about it's contents.
+    "name": "solenoid pneumatic valves",  # Something unique about its contents.
     "description": "12vdc/24vdc",
     "image_paths": ["45125.png", "41452.png"],
-    "contents": ["Festo valve", "SMC valve", "Steam compatible valve", 283],
+    "contents": ["Festo valve", "SMC valve", "Steam compatible valve"],
-                                # Can also include cusocos of other containes
+                                # Does not include cusocos of child containers.
     "date_created": "2025-01-16T23:00:12.978108Z",  # These two dates are not needed
     "date_changed": "2025-01-16T23:00:40.654869Z"   # when adding a container.
 }